-The proposed Early Childhood Education concentration within Coppin State University's Master of Arts in Teaching (MAT) program was designed not only to serve as a pipeline for undergraduate students majoring in Early Childhood - Human Development, but also to provide a certification pathway for individuals who hold bachelor's degrees in non-education fields and wish to pursue a career in early childhood education.
-This added flexibility makes the program an accessible entry point for those with diverse academic backgrounds, responding to the high demand for early childhood educators trained in culturally responsive practices for urban settings.
+The proposed Special Education concentration within Coppin State University's Master of Arts in Teaching (MAT) program will provide a certification pathway for individuals who hold bachelor's degrees in non-education fields and wish to pursue a career in special education.
+This added flexibility makes the program an accessible entry point for those with diverse academic backgrounds, responding to the high demand for special educators trained in culturally responsive practices for urban settings.

-Dr. Karen Rogers, Chair of the Department of Teaching and Learning Department and 3 full-time ECED faculty experts on staff, will oversee the program, drawing on their expertise in teacher preparation and curriculum design to ensure candidates are well-prepared for the unique challenges and rewards of early childhood education.
+Dr. Karen Rogers, Chair of the Department of Teaching and Learning Department and 2 full-time faculty experts on staff, will oversee the program, drawing on their expertise in teacher preparation and curriculum design to ensure candidates are well-prepared for the unique challenges and rewards of special education.
 Under their guidance, the program will emphasize culturally relevant pedagogy, instructional strategies, and practical classroom management techniques tailored to diverse urban classrooms.
-This approach will help build a robust pipeline of qualified, dedicated educators ready to make a positive impact in early learning environments.
+This approach will help build a robust pipeline of qualified, dedicated educators ready to make a positive impact in all learning environments.